softark/yii2-dual-listbox/README.md

         ?>
         ```

 3. Collect the user input in the server side, just as you do with a single Listbox with multiple selection.

-   Note that the input value of the ListBox with multiple selection will be an array.
+Note that the input value will be an array.

-   If you find difficulty in the handling of the user input, please read [A Sample Code](sample-code.md) which demonstrates how to use a dual listbox.
+   If you find difficulty in handling the user input, please read [A Sample Code](sample-code.md) which demonstrates how to use a dual listbox to the data in array format.

 Properties of softark\duallistbox\DualListbox